More about: 20 Best Things To Do in Madrid

 Plan your visit to Madrid

-If you stay more than 3 days in Madrid you will have time to see the city and get to know other areas of Spain.
+If you stay more than 3 days in Madrid you will have time to see the city and get to know other parts of Spain.
 I leave you different itineraries so that you can plan your visit in detail.
-However, I do recommend that if you are only going to spend a few hours in Madrid, take a look beforehand at the transfers from Barajas airport so that on arrival you know where to go, saving time and making the most of your visit.
+However, I do recommend that if you are only going to spend a few hours in Madrid, take a look beforehand at the transfers from Barajas airport so that when you arrive you know where to go, saving time and making the most of your visit.